timmybytes/dotfiles/vscode/README.md

 These are arranged alphabetically by Extension name, and are mostly self-explanatory.
 There are a few inactive or uninstalled extension settings here I keep for reference, or when I decide to toggle something on and off.

-Note that the current list of extensions I use can also be found in [extensions.txt](extensions.txt), which thanks to a githook with Husky updates each time the repo is changed.
+Note that the current list of extensions I use can also be found in [extensions.txt](extensions.txt), which thanks to a githook with Husky updates each time the repo is changed (see the script in this repo's package.json).